WASM Agent

 Overview

 The runAgent function executes an agentic tool-calling loop entirely within the WASM module.
-The model decides which tools to call, the WASM runtime invokes your JavaScript handler functions, feeds the results back, and repeats until the model finishes or maxIterations is reached.
+The model decides which tools to call, the WASM runtime invokes each tool’s JavaScript handler function, feeds the result back, and repeats until the model finishes or maxIterations is reached.

 Basic agent